 Can I apply with a BSc?

-Only on very rare occasions if you have a BSc with Honours from a Scotish, Irish or Australian University.
-Please click here for a list of accepted degrees.
+Only on very rare occasions if you have a BSc with Honours from a Scotish, Irish or Australian University and at least 6 months molecular research experience.

 Is this program open to all international students?